If you're in town then come and visit us at:

 Order of

-the Garter is an English Order of Chivalry.
-It started my
+the Garter is an English Order of Chivalry

 interest in Austro-Hungarian and St. George jewelry many years ago.